-Students are referred to the SPC for failing any course, clinical clerkship, or COMLEX-USA[®] Level board exams within the College's curriculum.
+Students are referred to the SPC for failing any course, clinical clerkship, or COMLEX-USA® Level board exams within the College's curriculum.
 The faculty may refer any student to the SPC if the student is not maintaining a standard of academic excellence.

 Students shall be considered in Good Academic Standing if they have achieved a passing grade in all courses taken and have no other outstanding academic and/or disciplinary deficiencies.
 Academic Probation is a designation that the student has an un-remediated course failure.
 Failure of any course shall place the student on Academic Probation.
 The designation will remain until deficiencies have been remediated.
 An Academic Probation designation is also used when a student is repeating a year due to academic and/or disciplinary reasons.
 The designation will remain until the repeated year is successfully completed.
 A first-time failure of any part of the COMLEX-USA® examination series may also result in a student being placed on Academic Probation by the Student Performance Committee (SPC).
 A student is placed on Academic Suspension when a student is withdrawn from activity in the program's curriculum for academic and/or disciplinary reasons, but is offered the opportunity to subsequently re-enroll and repeat the academic year.
+In the event you have not made adequate progress towards your degree, you will be required to meet with SPC and if approved, re-enroll in the following academic year and incur tuition costs.
 Please see the Academic Standing Policy at: